 - used to pay expenses associated with terminating the committee, such as bookkeeping, legal fees, preparation of campaign statements, and audits.

-Ban on Contributions from Contractors Doing Business with the City
+Prohibition on Contributions from Contractors Doing Business with the City

 A person who contracts with the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District may not make a contribution to: